-"Another way to think about which condiments need refrigeration is to consider the items you see on tables in restaurants and diners," explains Lauren Feingold, Culinary and Nutrition Expert and Co-Founder of SHANTI Protein & Energy Bars.
+"Another way to think about which condiments need refrigeration is to consider the items you see on tables in restaurants and diners," explains Lauren Feingold, culinary and nutrition expert and co-founder of SHANTI protein and energy bars.
 “Common condiments such as ketchup, mustard and hot sauce are all regularly kept on the table, so don’t feel the need to refrigerate yours.”
 But here’s a more detailed breakdown on what does and doesn’t need to be refrigerator-bound.

-Condiments in the fridge
+Keep it in the fridge

 While a common belief is that the high sugar content gives opened containers of jams, jellies, and preserves the ability to live outside the fridge, food safety experts say to err on the side of refrigeration due to quick spoilage.

 Feingold puts it like this: "The question that you have to ask yourself is, 'How frequently do you use ketchup?'
 If you love ketchup on your daily eggs and eat a lot of burgers and fries, then you can probably leave it on your kitchen table, much like at a diner.
 People that use their ketchup more sparsely may choose to refrigerate to ensure longer shelf life."

 Refrigeration not needed

-Peanut butter can also be on the shelf with one big caveat by a food safety expert: make sure the kids aren’t sticking a jelly-coated knife into it when smearing onto their PB&J sandwiches.
+Peanut butter can also be on the shelf with one big caveat by a food safety expert: Make sure the kids aren’t sticking a jelly-coated knife into it when smearing onto their PB&J sandwiches.
 That’s asking for bacteria to grow and should go straight into the fridge.